open-cogsci/osdoc/content/pages/tutorials/beginner.md

 figure:
  id: FigExperimentStructure
  source: experiment-structure.png
+ caption: |
- caption: "A schematic representation of the structure of the 'Gaze cuing' experiment.
-The item types are in bold face, item names in regular face."
+  A schematic representation of the structure of the 'Gaze cuing' experiment.
+The item types are in bold face, item names in regular face.
 --%

 </div>

-### Append a form_text_display item for the instruction display
+__Append a form_text_display item for the instruction display__

 As the name suggests, a `form_text_display` is a form that displays text.
 We are going to use a `form_text_display` to give instructions to the participant at the beginning of the experiment.